cybrarymin/behavox/README.md

   - Configurable limits and burst allowances

 - **Observability**
-  - OpenTelemetry distributed tracing
+These containers are defined in deployments folder compose.yaml. each has it's own configuration and set of yaml files.
+  - Otel-Collector for trace pipelines and exporting
-  - Prometheus metrics for monitoring
+  - Prometheus metrics for monitoring ( port 9090 )
-  - Jaeger integration for trace visualization
+  - Jaeger integration for trace visualization ( dashboard port 16686 )
-  - Grafana dashboards for metrics visualization
+  - Grafana dashboards for metrics visualization ( port 3000 )
+  - ReDoc for Api Documentation ( port 9596 )

 - **Graceful Shutdown**
   - Proper resource cleanup on termination